На русском языке

 Since the Hamiltonian specifies the relativistic energy, it is included into the time component of the 4-vector of the Hamiltonian.

-This 4-vector can be written in the contravariant form: ~H^{\mu } = \left(H{,} \frac {H}{c} \mathbf {v} \right), where ~\mathbf {v} is the velocity of center of mass of the system.
+This 4-vector can be written in the contravariant form: ~H^{\mu } = \left(H{,} \frac {H}{c} \mathbf {v} \right), where ~\mathbf {v} is the velocity of center of momentum of the system.

 The four-momentum of the system is: ~p^{\mu } = \frac {1}{c} H^{\mu }.

-Consequences of the theory
+Consequences of theory

-The effects associated with the wave propagation
+Effects associated with wave propagation

 Gravitational waves

-The orbital and spin effects
+Orbital and spin effects

 In some cases, in CTG the contributions from the effective curvature of spacetime and from the forces arising from the ordinary gravitational field and gravitational torsion field are combined.
 This leads to different effects in the motion of test particles around massive bodies.
 Among them, the precession of the perihelions of the orbits, the spin and orbital Lense-Thirring effects, the geodetic precession, the effect of "Pioneers", the approaching of the orbits of bodies due to the emission of gravitational waves by them, etc.

-Precession of the perihelion of the orbits
+Precession of perihelion of orbits

-The interaction of spins
+Interaction of spins

 During the rotation of the body there is the gravitational torsion field near it, the main term of which is the dipole component of the torsion field proportional to the spin (the proper angular momentum) of the body.
 In the formula for the torsion field strength there is an inverse proportional dependence on the cube of distance from the rotating body to the observation point, and on the square of the velocity of the gravitation propagation.
 The latter indicates that the torsion field is a relativistic effect and the consequence of the delay of the change of the gravitational field during the motion of the bodies.
 Since these effects are fully taken into account in STR, then to describe the interaction of two fixed rotating bodies through the torsion field, in the first approximation the formulas of LITG are sufficient, into which the formulas of CTG turn in the weak field.
 [1] [6]